alexandair/entra-powershell-docs/docs/conceptual/app-only-access-auth.md

 ms.author: jomondi
 ms.reviewer: stevemutungi

-#customer intent: As an IT admin, I want to authenticate with Microsoft Entra using app-only access, so that I can perform non-interactive operations, using the Microsoft Entra PowerShell module to manage Microsoft Entra resources.
+#customer intent: As an IT admin, I want to authenticate with Microsoft Entra ID using app-only access, so that I can perform non-interactive operations, using the Microsoft Entra PowerShell module to manage Microsoft Entra resources.
 ---

 # Use app-only authentication